hwengineer/rf_linkbudget/docs/rfMath.rst

 Output Power
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The output power is simpli the input power multiplied by the gain
+The output power is simply the input power multiplied by the gain

 P1dB
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~